anartovich/streams-open-docs/content/en/docs/install/_index.md

 After you choose one of the options, we recommend you always use it to avoid issues when you [upgrade the helm chart](/docs/install/upgrade/).

+> AVN - This brief intro section is OK for experienced users, but even for them I would provide additional explanation for docker registry setting.
+I would expect that either values.yaml should already include the correct Axway registry hostname, OR there should be an info, for example, "you should receive registry information in an email".

 ## General conditions for license and subscription services

 Axway products and services are governed exclusively by Axway's [General Terms and Conditions](https://www.axway.com/en/legal/contract-documents).
 To accept them, set the helm value `acceptGeneralConditions` to `"yes"` and proceed with the installation.
 Ensure to add the double quotation around the `yes` flag.